 - Combine the two; convert your basement to host several rooms and rent them out individually with common areas designed to be shared among the roommates (giving yourself, the owner, more privacy).

-These methods of house hacking work the best for very desirable and expensive areas.
-This is because these are the markets where people are happy to pay $500 – $1,000 for a room with shared common areas.
+These methods of house hacking work the best for desirable and expensive areas.
+This is because these are the markets where people are willing to pay $500-$1,000 for a room with shared common areas.

 Let’s look at another Chicago-based example of what this can look like:

-This property in Logan Square (an extremely hot neighboorhood in Chicago) recently sold for $420,000.
+This property in Logan Square (an extremely hot neighborhood in Chicago) recently sold for $420,000.
 It has five bedrooms.